-- 7.1 The arrangements for Teacher appraisal are set out in the school's Appraisal Policy.

-Decisions regarding pay progression will be made with reference to the Teachers' appraisal reports and the pay recommendations they contain. - 7.2 In this school all Teachers can expect to receive regular, constructive feedback on their performance and are subject to annual appraisal that recognises their strengths, informs plans for their future development, and helps to enhance their professional practice.
-The arrangements for Teacher appraisal are set out in the school's appraisal policy and decisions regarding pay progression will be made with reference to the Teachers' appraisal reports and the pay recommendations they contain. - 7.3 To be fair and transparent, assessments of performance recorded in the Teacher's appraisal report will be properly rooted in evidence.
+- 7.1 The arrangements for teacher appraisal are set out in the school's Teacher Appraisal Policy.
+Decisions regarding pay progression will be made with reference to the teachers' appraisal reports and the pay recommendations they contain. - 7.2 In this school all teachers can expect to receive regular, constructive feedback on their performance and are subject to annual appraisal that recognises their strengths, informs plans for their future development, and helps to enhance their professional practice.
+The arrangements for teacher appraisal are set out in the school's appraisal policy and decisions regarding pay progression will be made with reference to the teachers' appraisal reports and the pay recommendations they contain. - 7.3 To be fair and transparent, assessments of performance recorded in the teacher's appraisal report will be properly rooted in evidence.
 The evidence we will use to assess performance may include, but is not limited to, self-assessment, peer review, tracking pupil progress and lesson observations. - 7.4 The Headteacher will moderate objectives to ensure consistency and fairness; the Headteacher will also moderate performance assessment and initial pay recommendations to ensure consistency and fairness and this information will be included in information to Governors. - 7.5 Teachers' appraisal reports will contain pay recommendations.
 Final decisions about whether or not to accept a pay recommendation will be made by the pay committee having regard to the appraisal report.

-7.6 Early Careers Teachers
+7.6 Newly Qualified Teachers

-Pay progression will be awarded on the successful completion of each year of induction.
-The Governing Body will award 1 point each year only.
+Pay progression will be awarded on the successful completion of induction.
+The Governing Body will award 1 point only at the successful completion of the statutory induction period.